TNZO Governance

 - Slashing Revenue: Slashed tokens from misbehaving validators/providers are burned (not sent to treasury)

 Important: Gas fees (Tier 1 transaction fees) flow directly to validators, NOT to the treasury.
-Only the network commission (Tier 2 fees) contributes to the treasury.
+Node operator payments (70–80% of gross service payments) flow directly to operators.
+Only the network commission portion contributes to the treasury.

 7.2 Multi-Asset Support